krcarter/krcarter.github.io/_projects/BB8.markdown

 # Overview
 <br />

 Back in sophomore year of my undergraduate study at Carnegie Mellon I competed in a week-long build-a-thon known as Build18.
 During the build-a-thon we were give $300 dollars and told to build something cool for the first week of the spring semester.
 I decided to recreate a life size version of the popular Star Wars BB8 robot.
 I was the lead mechanical engineer for the project and work alongside 4 computer science majors to complete the project.
 The robot during the build-a-thon did not successfully balance at the time, but it did win us some awards.
-I then went back and reengineering the robot as a case-study in controls senior year in my class, 24-451 Feedback Control Systems.
+I then went back and reengineered the robot as a case-study in controls senior year in my class, 24-451 Feedback Control Systems.

 The projects was greatly inspired by youtuber [James Bruton](https://www.youtube.com/watch?v=dlwcXgZYImU) who does incredible work.